MaxiDonkey/DelphiHuggingFace/README.md

 # Introduction

-**Hugging Face*** is an open-source collaborative platform dedicated to democratizing access to artificial intelligence (AI) technologies.
+**Hugging Face Hub*** is an open-source collaborative platform dedicated to democratizing access to artificial intelligence (AI) technologies.
 This platform hosts a vast collection of models, datasets, and interactive applications, facilitating the exploration, experimentation, and integration of AI solutions into various projects.

 ## Resources available on Hugging Face Hub